Sheena Chohan

 Sheena Chohan is an Indian film actress who works in Hindi, Malayalam, Tamil, Telugu and Hollywood films and OTT-series.
 She made her screen debut in the Malayalam film, The Train, opposite Mammooty, directed by seven-time National Award Winning Director, Jayaraj.
-But her major success came with Ant Story, on Netflix, which was directed by Mostofa Sarwar Farooki for which she received a best actress nomination alongside Keira Knightley and Kate Beckinsale at both the Dubai International Film Festival and the Shanghai International Film Festival.
+Her major success came with Ant Story, on Netflix, which was directed by Mostofa Sarwar Farooki for which she received a best actress nomination alongside Keira Knightley and Kate Beckinsale at both the Dubai International Film Festival and the Shanghai International Film Festival.
 She is the only Indian actor to have won the Human Rights Hero award at the United Nations.
+Sheena Chohan is known as a Pan India Actor, for performing across multiple languages, her ability to seamlessly transform into diverse lead characters, and her reputation as a highly professional, director’s actor.

-Sheena makes her Hindi film debut with Sant Tukaram (2025), delivering a soul-stirring portrayal of the layered role of Avali Jija Bai, the courageous and devoted wife of the saint.
+Sheena made her Hindi film debut in Sant Tukaram (2025), playing Avali Jija Bai, the wife of the saint.
+Sheena recently won the Arts Ambassador Award for Global Artistic and Cultural Impact 2026.

 Career

 Chohan starred as the female lead opposite megastar Mammootty in a Malayalam film The Train, directed by National Award Winner, Jayaraj.

 She was nominated as Best Actress at both the Dubai International Film Festival and the Shanghai International Film Festival for her lead role in the international film Ant Story, directed by Mostofa Sarwar Farooki which was on Netflix.

 Chohan starred in Mukti and Patralekha as a lead, directed by National Award Winner Buddhadev Dasgupta.

 In 2016, she played one of the lead roles in the feature film, Justice, directed by Bappaditya Bandopadhyay.

 Chohan acted in the role of a journalist in the 2017 Hollywood web comedy Words which also features American stand-up comedian and actor, Jim Meskimen.

 In 2019, Chohan was selected to feature in the Hollywood film Nomad, by award-winning director Taron Lexton, releasing this year.

 In 2022, she was featured in the hit series The Fame Game on Netflix opposite Madhuri Dixit as well as in The City of Dreams directed by Nagesh Kukunoor.
 She also played the lead in the comedy drama series exMates which was produced by Humaramovie and she finished shooting for the series The Trial opposite Kajol for Disney+ Hotstar.

 In 2023, Chohan also finished shooting for Sant Tukaram as the leading lady, Avali, opposite Subodh Bhave, directed by Aditya Om.

 In February 2023, Chohan won the WGF Best Actress in Comic Role award for her popular web series, Ex- Mates.

+In December 2025, it was announced that Sheena will appear in the Tamil folk drama ‘Arjunanin Allirani,’ Lilith Tale ‘Bhaayava', written by B. Jeyamohan, directed by Vino Vikraman Pillai with music by Ilaiyaraaja.